-The South Florida Water Management District is proposing water reservation Rules for the Kissimmee River and Chain of Lakes to reserve water from consumptive uses in eight reservation waterbodies, which include: 1) Lakes Hart-Mary Jane Reservation Waterbodies, 2) Lakes Myrtle - Preston - Joel Reservation Waterbodies, 3) East Lake Tohopekaliga Reservation Waterbodies, 4) Lake Tohopekaliga Reservation Waterbodies, 5) Alligator Chain of Lakes Reservation Waterbodies, 6) Lake Gentry Reservation Waterbodies, 7) Headwaters Revitalization Lakes Reservation Waterbodies and 8) Kissimmee River Reservation Waterbodies (Figure 1), and their contributing waterbodies.
+The South Florida Water Management District is proposing water reservation Rules for the Kissimmee River and Chain of Lakes.
+The Rules would reserve water from consumptive uses in eight reservation waterbodies: 1) Lakes Hart-Mary Jane Reservation Waterbodies, 2) Lakes Myrtle - Preston - Joel Reservation Waterbodies, 3) East Lake Tohopekaliga Reservation Waterbodies, 4) Lake Tohopekaliga Reservation Waterbodies, 5) Alligator Chain of Lakes Reservation Waterbodies, 6) Lake Gentry Reservation Waterbodies, 7) Headwaters Revitalization Lakes Reservation Waterbodies and 8) Kissimmee River Reservation Waterbodies and their contributing waterbodies (Figure 1).

 The proposed Rules: (a) identify the amount of water required to protect fish and wildlife given the existing lake regulation schedules and in consideration of existing water use permits, and (b) prevent that water from being allocated for consumptive uses.
-The Rules would apply to any of the 111 existing permit holders who seek new permits or to make certain changes to their permits such as increasing the water allocation as well as applicants seeking permits for new withdrawals from the reservation area.
-Across both existing permit holders and entities who may seek new permits in the future, the South Florida Water Management District expects that there would be up to 151 entities affected by the Rules through 2040.
+The Rules would apply to any of the 111 existing permit holders who seek new permits or to make certain changes to their permits such as increasing the water allocation.
+The rules would also apply to applicants seeking permits for new withdrawals from the reservation area.
+Across both existing permit holders and those who may seek new permits in the future, the South Florida Water Management District expects that there would be up to 151 entities affected by the Rules through 2040.